Ice Cream You’ll Actually Want to Feed Your Kids (and Self!)

 - Place banana in a blender or food processor and puree until smooth.
 (Warning: blending this part will be loud!)

 - For soft, almost custard-like consistency, serve immediately.
-To make harder ice cream, place the mixture in a bowl in the freezer for an hour (or longer) before serving.
+To make (very) hard ice cream, place the mixture in a bowl in the freezer for an hour (or longer) before serving.
+The mixture can also be placed in a popsicle tray or small paper cups with a stick placed in each and kept in the freezer for 2+ hours to make popsicles.

 Nutty Banana Ice Cream